infomark-org/infomark-docs/docs/content/guides/administrator.md

 - *tutor*: Teaching assistants who will grade homework and lead exercise groups
 - *students*: This is the default role.

-These permissions control which resources a user has access to, e.g. students cannot see other students personal information.
+These permissions control which resources a user has access to, e.g., students cannot see other students personal information.
 Slides and material can be targeted to a specific role, e.g., distribute sample solution to TAs.
 These roles are subsets, i.e., an admin has all permissions, which a tutor and a student has.
 Tutors have additional permissions compared to students.

 To upgrade a user to a course-tutor or course-admin use the console